Wicked: The Soundtrack: Musical numbers

 "Popular" was the first musical number shot for the film.
 Schwartz, Wells, and Oremus proposed modifying its rhythm from the stage musical version and "hip-hop[ping] it up a little bit", but Grande insisted that the song stay true to the original.
 Wells had previously produced "Popular Song" (2012) by Grande and Mika, which samples "Popular", and felt it could work as a proof of concept for a more hip-hop version.
 The song features an extended ending with additional key changes.

 In the song "One Short Day", Schwartz wrote a new section "to show more of the propaganda that the Wizard was disseminating and really understand better this magic book — the Grimmerie".
 The new section was performed by Idina Menzel and Kristin Chenoweth, who originated the roles of Elphaba and Glinda on Broadway, respectively.

 The "Defying Gravity" sequence was filmed about a year into production, having been delayed by the 2023 SAG-AFTRA strike.
 Erivo stated that she wanted the character's voice to grow throughout the song.
 When recording rehearsal tracks of the song, Erivo first sang the ending battle cry "by the book" before Schwartz encouraged her to try different variations.
 She stated, "I was always looking forward to that moment, just because everything builds to there.
 Your body and your brain and your mind – and your heart, really – are waiting to be able to release that one final note, because it's the ultimate moment where [Elphaba] can become herself."

 "Ozdust Duet", a new orchestral track, is included as a bonus track on digital versions of the album.
-It combines elements from "Dancing Through Life" and "For Good", the latter of which is expected to be included in the second film.
+It combines elements from "Dancing Through Life" and "For Good", the latter of which appears in the second film.